WindowsAppsTeam15/WinUniversalApps/README.md

 -   **Add New Restaurant view** – It will have textboxes for Name, Category, Short description of the restaurant.
 It will also have five textboxes for the special dishes in the menu.
 It will have slider for rating and button ‘Take Photo’ that will activate the device camera.
 The coordinates will be send automatically according to the location of the user.
 When finished Add, it redirects to the ‘Nearby Restaurants’ view;

--   **Edit Restaurant view** – the same as Add New Restaurant, but it will have the input fields already filled in.
-Again when edits submitted – it redirects to the ‘Nearby Restaurants’ view;
+-   ;

 -   **Restaurant Details view** – similar as the above, but instead of TextBoxes, it will have TextBlocks displaying the content.
-We can implement the Swipe left and right to navigate to nearby restaurants;
+We can implement the Swipe left and right to navigate to nearby restaurants.
+We will try to merge here the **Edit Restaurant view** – it will have the edited field converted to TextBox instead of TextBlock ready to be filled in.
+Edit submit will be lost focus on the specific field;

 -   **See All Restaurants view** – listing all the restaurants or all the results from a search.
-When Tapped / Clicked on a restaurant it shows the ‘Restaurant Details’ view.
-When double touch is performed, it redirects to “Edit Restaurant” view;
+When Tapped / Clicked on a restaurant it shows the ‘Restaurant Details’ view;

 -   We can also implement one more **gesture** globally (active in each of the views).
-Long press can redirect always to the ‘Initial’ view;
+Double touch can redirect always to the ‘Initial’ view;

 #### Looking at the requirements for the app: